whitneyburton/portfolios/students/1610-front/chelle-tuerk/20160911-chelle-tuerk-m1.markdown

 Feedback from Noah Peden:

 "I was worried before we were assigned partners about who I was going to get for a two week project partner, but it turns out my worries were for naught as I got you as my partner!!
 I am grateful for your abilities to quickly grasp and tackle difficult concepts/problems and willingness to put in late nights so that we can accomplish what is needed.
 I am also a huge fan of your humor, ability to listen to my side, and styling skills.
 My only constructive criticism would be to plan out your path to a Minimal Viable Product and really stick to that before adding on extra features or things.
 Overall you were a pleasure to work with and I don't think our game would've turned out half as well as it did without you.
 Thanks for rocking!!"

+**DTR with Noah for Game Time Project:**

+DTR Memo
+Project: Game Time
+Group Member Names: Chelle Tuerk, Noah Peden
+Project Expectations: What does each group member hope to get out of this project?
+Goals and expectations:
+*  Further understanding of JS and solid foundation of HTML5 Canvas Schedule Expectations: When are we available to work together and individually?
+*  Mornings and Evenings and weekends
+Communication Expectations: How and often will we communicate?
+How do we keep lines of communication open?
+*  In person, slack, and phone
+Abilities Expectations: Technical strengths and areas for desired improvement:
+*  Improvement: Syntax, prototypes/methods/objects
+*  Strength: understanding concepts deeper, jQuery, CSS Workload Expectations: What features do we each want to work on?
+*  JS: together
+*  CSS: can be separate if necessary
+Workflow Expectations: Git workflow/Tools/Code Review/Reviewing Pull Requests:
+*  Equal, many commits.
+After each block of code is finished, we’ll commit and switch off.
+Expectations for giving and receiving feedback: *  Just be honest.
+Tools:
+* Map everything out down to small steps
+Online tutorials/videos
+Google, pairings

 ## D: Professional Skills